-Micek: Trump will have a hard time draining the swamp
+Micek: Good luck draining the swamp

 The internet justifiably lost its collective mind this week with the news that President-elect Donald Trump had appointed Stephen K. Bannon, a leading voice of white nationalism, to a senior White House position, seemingly dashing hopes that the populist billionaire would strike a more conciliatory tone in office than he had on the campaign trail.